Illinois Rental Agreement

 Illinois Landlord Tenant Laws

-• Warranty of Habitability – Illinois landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within 14 days after proper notice from the tenant.
+• Warranty of Habitability – Illinois landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days after proper notice.
 Failure to repair lets a tenant repair and deduct from the rent, or report the landlord to housing authorities.
-Tenants in Illinois can’t easily terminate their leases early or withhold rent.
+Tenants can’t easily terminate a lease early or withhold rent.

-• Evictions – Illinois landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
+• Evictions – Illinois landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Illinois take a matter of weeks.
+However, properties covered by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act receive a minimum 30 days of advance notice before a landlord can file eviction for nonpayment of rent or fees.

-• Security Deposits – Illinois does not set a maximum cap on the amount of a security deposit.
-Upon lease termination, a landlord has 30 days to return a security deposit, or 45 days to return any unused portion if making deductions.
+• Security Deposits – Illinois has no cap on the amount of a security deposit.
+When a lease ends, a landlord has 30 days to return a security deposit by default.
+If making deductions, a landlord has 45 days to return any unused portion.

-• Lease Termination – Illinois allows tenants to terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Illinois allows tenants to end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Illinois landlords can raise rent by any amount, whenever they want, with no particular requirements for justification or advance notice.
+• Rent Increases and Fees – Illinois landlords may raise rent by any amount, with no specific requirements for justification or advance notice.
 Late fees in Illinois must be “reasonable.”
-The state does not regulate returned check fees.
+Returned check fees are capped at $30 or all costs incurred from collection (whichever is greater).

-• Landlord Entry – Illinois landlords may enter rental property for purposes reasonably related to the tenancy, such as maintenance and inspections.
-The state does not specify entry requirements, which means that a landlord can enter at reasonable times of day using reasonable advance notice (customarily at least 24 hours), unless the lease agrees otherwise.
-Entry requirements are temporarily suspended in emergency situations.
+• Landlord Entry – Illinois landlords may enter rental property for reasonable business purposes like maintenance and inspections.
+While the law doesn’t provide specific numbers, landlords may enter at reasonable times of day using reasonable advance notice, unless the lease agrees otherwise.
+Customary advance notice is 24 hours or more.
+Entry requirements are temporarily suspended in emergencies.

-• Settling Legal Disputes – Illinois allows its small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $10,000.
+• Settling Legal Disputes – Illinois lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $10,000.

 To learn more about landlord tenant laws in Illinois, click here.